 It’s always nice to have some helpful tips and tricks while following the ketosis diet.
 Some beneficial tools include:

-- Ketone sticks – test urine to determine how your body is responding the keto diet or if you have achieved ketosis.
+- Ketone sticks – test urine to determine how your body is responding to the keto diet or if you have achieved ketosis

-- Drinks – Keto drinks such as Ketone.io, it supplies dietary ketones to help your body stay in ketosis.
+- Drinks – keto drinks such as Ketone.io, supply dietary ketones to help your body stay in ketosis